KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 All data processing was performed on the Breakthrough Listen servers.
 As all dependencies and command line utility were already installed on these machines as well as the conda virtual environment setup, the installation procedures were not tested.
 Given the above information, the required time and ease is left to the reader to infer based on their individual computing system and experience.

-###### Documentation & Codebase
+#### Documentation & Codebase

 The documentation provided for hyperSETI was severely lacking.
 A brief README was included giving a small example script for the main four functions discussed above, and a few installation tips.
 As the codebase is still in beta, this was understandable but less than ideal.
 This increased the time needed to sucessfully run the software.
 There was no readthedocs detailing functions provided, and code commenting was minimal.

-At a minimum the codebase was entireley Python, and the scripts easy to understand and easily digestible.
+At a minimum the codebase was almost entireley Python, and the scripts easy to understand and easily digestible.
 Additionally, the implementation of each of the main algorithm blocks as discrete functions allowed clarity in their functioning.

 ### SETIcore

-###### Interface Options
+#### Interface Options

 **Command Line**: Given the C++ and CUDA implementation, SETIcore only supported a command line interface either as a command line utility or compiled program.
 The compiled program was more limited in options, however very simple in usage allowing quick processing.
 The command line utility provided more flexibility and a few optional arguments allowing the data to processed to the users desired specifications.
 With the optional `-h` flag, these optional arguments were displayed in a "help" menu as shown below.